-In 1805 after the victorious war of Russia with Persia part of the territory of historical Armenia, including Karabakh, was allotted to the Russian Empire.
-Immediately after that the first Russian settlements began to appear in Karabakh.
+In 1805 after the victorious war of Russia with Persia part of the territory of historical Armenia, including Artsakh, was allotted to the Russian Empire.
+Immediately after that the first Russian settlements began to appear in Artsakh.
 The Russian element became stronger when here, particularly in Hadrout, Shoushi and Stepanakert, frontier Cossack regiments of the emperor's army were quartered.
 In places of concentration of the Russian population Orthodox churches, engineering structures and others were built.
 All these constructions were built according to centuries-old canons of Russian architecture with some elements of the local traditional art of building.

 Tsar's barracks of Khan-Candy

 Perhaps the most remarkable constructions of that time were the barracks of the 1st Sunjen-Vladikavkaz regiment of Tver Cossack army, as well as the Russian Orthodox church in the village of Khan-Candy (nowadays Stepanakert), distinguished by its beauty and architectural prowess.

 The foundations of the church were laid by 16th Grenadier Mingrel regiment during its station here in 1864 and were illuminated in honor of the Transfiguration of the Christ on 9th of February, 1868.
 Seating about 1000 people, the cross-domed church with a bell-tower is built of locally sourced white limestone.
 During Soviet times it was rebuilt and served as clubhouse for the military unit quartered here.
 The church, as well as the emperor’s barracks surrounding it, has persisted till our days, though with considerable restoration.
 Not far from the barracks a fine two-storied building of the regimental department is situated, the so-called «Government house», where in 1861 the emperor Alexander the Second stayed, when he came to Artsakh to "commit army examination".
 Now this building is being reconstructed into a tourist center with hotel.